 As difficult as it would be to also cover every option or component installed we hope we have covered the basic essentials you will need in order to have many a safe and comfortable outings in your new boat.
-As in all cases always consult your OEM manuals in all cases of review of the documentation of the components aboard or installed on your boat.
+As in all cases always consult your OEM manuals of the components aboard or installed on your boat.
 If the manuals are not available in your owner's packet, contact Hunter Marine, or your dealer.
-It is the ultimate in importance that you understand all you should about the equipment on your boat.
+It is of the utmost importance that you understand the equipment on your boat.